THE DHARMA OF JAMES BALDWIN WORKSHOP

 For the past ten years I have facilitated identity/humanity group dialogues in venues such as the Portland Art Museum, the New School NYC, and in galleries and public/private spaces.
 My art has been exhibited in museums and galleries in Portland, OR, Seattle, WA, and Los Angeles, CA. I have practiced Buddhism and meditation for 20 years.

-I attended the Santa Monica College of Design, Art, and Architecture founded by MacArthur Fellow, Joan Abrahamson.
+I attended the Santa Monica College of Design, Art, and Architecture founded by MacArthur Fellow Joan Abrahamson.

 Buddhist concepts may be used but religion/dogma are not part of my facilitation process.